PedroPertusi/nlp-final-project/README.md

 2. **BERT embeddings (frozen-CLS)** roughly match BoW on AG but lag on IMDb and Amazon.
 Without full fine-tuning, BERT’s gains are muted—confirming Howard & Ruder’s conclusion that layer-wise fine-tuning is critical for deep LM advantages.
 3. **LDA topic features** underperform most representations, except on IMDb where thematic signals partly compensate.
 Topic-based features simply cannot scale as effectively for short-form or multi-class tasks.
 4. **BoW (TF-IDF + LR)** remains a strong simple baseline: its scaling behavior (≈ 19.7 % reduction on AG, ≈ 12.9 % on IMDb) parallels ULMFiT’s anomaly-free gains, illustrating that classic linear models still hold considerable power with more data.

+- **Future Directions:**
+  - Fine-tune BERT end-to-end on AG News, Amazon Reviews, and IMDb to evaluate the deep LM adaptation, simillar to ULMFiT’s approach.
+  - Test on even larger datasets to see if we further away model advantages, with larger data even models that are weaker in tasks, such as LDA for multiclass classification, can achieve better/similar results to the other models.